 Prof. Shrinivas Kulkarni (California Institute of Technology) for Physical Sciences; and

-Prof. Kaushik Basu (Cornell University) for Social Sciences.
+Prof. Kaushik Basu (Cornell University and former SVP, World Bank) for Social Sciences.

 The six winners were informed of their selection shortly before the announcement via a phone call from the trustees and the respective jury chairs.